gbezyuk/logux-sync/README.md

 })
 ```

 ## Finishing

-When you will finish synchronization call `destroy()` method.
+After finishing the synchronization, call the `destroy()` method.
 It will remove
-all listeners and disable synchronization.
+every listener and disable the synchronization.

 ## Tests

-`LocalPair` is a connection for tests or log synchronization on same machine.
+`LocalPair` is a connection for tests or log synchronization on the same machine.

 ```js
 import { LocalPair } from 'logux-sync'